 Emus are native to Australia and are the second largest bird around, after their relative the Ostrich.
 We have two emus on the farm and they'll come over for a piece of carrot or two if you want to feed them.

 'Elle' has long legs just as you would imagine!
 She's a flightless bird but boy can she run very fast!
 And she lays the biggest eggs of any living bird on the planet!

 Actually called Peafowl, we have both males, called peacocks and females, called peahens.
 Our boys have beautiful eye-spotted feathers and our girls are a greyish brown.

 See chickens at all stages of the chicken lifecycle.
 Watch them hatch in the incubator, hold the chicks, and see the hens and rooster often clucking around the farm.

 We have two hutches of Lop Eared rabbits on the farm.
 There are soooo many gorgeous bunnies to cuddle - a female rabbit, called a 'Doe' will have babies every 4 weeks!

 Guinea pigs are not really pigs at all are they!
 Our guinea pigs live in two pens alongside the rabbits.
 We always have lots of these cute little fellas too!
 Did you know that they can eat two and a half times their body weight every day?!

 We have Indian Runner, Pekin and Muscovy ducks here wandering around on the farm.
 They might follow you around because they are quite partial to the kangaroo pellets in your feed bags!
 And the ducklings are so gorgeous!

-Meet our two new camels, "Sasha" and "Lulu"!
+Meet our camel, "Sasha"!
 Sasha was a circus performer before she came to us!
-They are both 6 years old, and love bread and carrots as treats.
-They are both retired here now, and will live out their life happily on our farm.
+She is about 8 years old, and loves bread and carrots as treats.